karenscheng/vue-project1/README.md

-# Which Galazy Are You?
+# Which Galaxy Are You?

 > MEJO 583 project 1 - Vue.js app